wetryingtodorock/getblock-docs/en/rpc-service/kcc/json-rpc/kcc_eth_call.md

 ---
-title: kcc:eth_call \[POST\]
+title: kcc:eth_call - KuCoin Community Chain
-description: Executes a new message call immediately without creating a transactionon the block chain.
+description: Example code for the kcc:eth_call json-rpc method. Сomplete guide on how to use kcc:eth_call json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters